brandontlocke/NERtwork/README.md

 ### Instructions
 1. Save the [batchner-to-network.py file](https://github.com/brandontlocke/NERtwork/blob/master/batchner-to-network.py) to your machine
-2. In a terminal window, navigate to the directory with your batchner-to-network.py file and type `python batchner-to-network.py -i=path/to/your/batchner/file`, plus any other flags you may want
+2. In a command line window (Terminal for Mac, Anaconda for Windows), navigate to the directory with your batchner-to-network.py file and type `python batchner-to-network.py -i=path/to/your/batchner/file`, plus any other flags you may want

 #### Examples
 * `python batchner-to-network.py -i=data/my_dataset.csv -proj_name=my_dataset -subset=person -minweight=5`